What Is a Data Engineer?: A Guide to This In-Demand Career

 Big data is changing how we do business and creating a need for data engineers who can collect and manage large quantities of data.

-In addition to making the lives of data scientists easier, working as a data engineer can allow you to make a tangible difference in a world where we’ll be producing 463 exabytes per day by 2025 [2].
-An exabyte is a one and 18 zeros of bytes worth of data.
+In addition to making the lives of data scientists easier, working as a data engineer can allow you to make a tangible difference in a world where we’ll be producing 463 exabytes per day by 2025 [1].
+That’s one and 18 zeros of bytes worth of data.
 Fields like machine learning and deep learning can’t succeed without data engineers to process and channel that data.

 Data engineers work in various settings to build systems that collect, manage, and convert raw data into usable information for data scientists and business analysts to interpret.
 Their ultimate goal is to make data accessible so that organisations can use it to evaluate and optimise their performance.